cman131/devcycle-server/README.md

 <b><font color="red"/>Note:</font></b> These will be installed by a script in the Installation instructions below

 * Python 2.7
-* Pip for Python
+* Pip for Python2
-* python-django version 1.5.5
+* python-django version 1.6.11
 * apache server
 * mod_wsgi
 * postgresQL